 At the end of each online lesson there is a link to a quiz “Was wissen Sie jetzt?” where you can show what you have learned.
 These quizzes are housed on a different platform and are only accessible to students at the University of Alberta who are registered in our classes.

 Some online lessons also feature a section called “Extra Practice (optional)”.
 Throughout the semester we will use clips from the video series “Nicos Weg” to help you practice what you are learning in this course.
 Nicos Weg is a video series developed by Deutsche Welle.
 Feel free to use other parts of the series if you want to practice more.
 You can watch the videos and also do the accompanying exercises, it’s all free and easily accessible.
+The activities do function a little differently.
+Please read scroll to the section called Exercises for guidance on how the activities work.

 Each unit features a task (oral or written) which provides you with the opportunity to use your language skills in a meaningful context and show what you have learned in the unit.
 These tasks are intended to replace more traditional assessments like unit exams or midterms and prepare you for real-life language use so that you can function in a German-speaking context.
 For each task, we also provide rubrics so that you know exactly what is expected of you and to help you accomplish the task successfully.